Introduction

 Id.
 Essentially, for site-specific art, the location of the work is an integral element of the work.
 Because the location of the work contributes to its meaning, site-specific art is destroyed if it is moved from its original site.
 See Francesca Garson, Note, Before That Artist Came Along, It Was Just a Bridge: The Visual Artists Rights Act and the Removal of Site-Specific Artwork, 11 Cornell J.L. & Pub.
 Pol'y 203, 211 (2001) ("It is clear that the community of respected American artists and art authorities regard the crafted work and the site of site-specific artworks as an indivisible whole.
 The artists who create these works explain that the meaning and purpose behind the art lie squarely within its physical location.")

 As Halvorson stated in an affidavit, "[t]his view contrasts with so-called 'plop-art' where a separately conceived art object is simply placed in a space."
 Phillips I, 288 F.Supp.2d at 95.
 A piece of plop-art does not incorporate its surroundings.
 Site-specific art is the opposite of plop-art.
 In summary, as the district court found below, "[t]he undisputed expert testimony is that in site-specific sculpture, the artist incorporates the environment as one of the media with which he works."
-Id
+Id.

 We must examine closely the arguments that Phillips presented to the district court, and the district court's responses to those arguments, for two reasons.
 First, both the statute and the underlying concepts (integrated art and site-specific art) are somewhat complex.
 Second, the parties could not even agree about the issue on appeal.
 We must get these basics sorted out before we can analyze the competing arguments.